alexwebgr/faw_icon/README.md

     $ gem install faw_icon

-You will need to download the .zip folder from [Font Awesome](https://fontawesome.com/get-started/svg-with-js) where you can choose either the free or the PRO collection.
+You will need to download the .zip folder from [Font Awesome](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself) where you can choose either the free or the PRO collection.

-Include in your application.scss the `fontawesome/svg-with-js/css/fa-svg-with-js.css`
+Include in your application.scss the `fontawesome/css/all.css`
-ideally placing in the `app/assets/stylesheets/fa-svg-with-js.css`
+ideally placing in the `app/assets/stylesheets/fontawesome/all.css`

 application.scss

-    @import "fa-svg-with-js";
+    @import "fontawesome/all";

 ## Configuration
 The below options are also available for further customization